GoogleCloudPlatform/gke-networking-recipes/ingress/multi-cluster/mci-frontend-config/README.md

     The MANAGED_STATUS will indicate ```PROVISIONNING```.
 This is normal, the certificates will be provisionned when you deploy the MCI

+6. Create the SSL Policy.

+    Create an [SSL policy](https://cloud.google.com/load-balancing/docs/use-ssl-policies#creating_an_ssl_policy_with_a_google-managed_profile) with Min TLS version 1.2 and a RESTRICTED profile.
+This is just for demo purposes.
+Later we will try to connect to the Loadbalancer with TLS v1.1 and see that the connection will rejected.

+    ```bash
+    gcloud compute ssl-policies create ssl-policy --profile RESTRICTED --min-tls-version 1.2
+    ```

-6.Log in to each cluster and deploy the app.yaml manifest.
+7. Log in to each cluster and deploy the app.yaml manifest.

     ```sh
     kubectl --context=gke-1 apply -f app.yaml